Makcollins/makweaatherapp/README.md

 #Weather Application
-Use Openweather API, JavaScript, Css and Html
+Use Openweather API, JavaScript, Css and Html.
 Website: https://makweaatherapp.vercel.app/

 #Done during Internship at Edureka as a miniproject